-Given its affiliation to the universities language department, VISL's ultimate interest in the Floresta project is linguistic rather than computational, involving the creation and propagation of linguistic knowledge (more trees, better parsing), rather than the evaluation of computational efficiency as such.
-The main participation motive for the project Processamento computacional do português, on the other hand, has been the production of an evaluation resource for syntactic analysers and other computational tools, based on public and linguistically validated objects (trees).
+Given its affiliation to the universities language department, VISL's ultimate interest in the Floresta project is linguistic rather than computational, involving the creation and propagation of linguistic knowledge (more trees, better parsing).
+The main reason for participation for the Computational Processing of Portuguese project, on the other hand, has been the production of an evaluation resource for syntactic analysers and other computational tools, based on public and linguistically validated objects (trees).